Nihon Parkerizing Co., Ltd.

 Integration with comprehensive risk management

-The Group has established a Risk Management Committee to effectively and efficiently manage various risks that may hinder the achievement of its business objectives.
-This committee oversees risk management activities focused on management risks (operational risks), assesses such risks, evaluates and manages them, examines measures to address them, and reports to the Internal Governance Committee.
-The Sustainability Committee takes the lead in managing risks related to climate change, and the two organizations work closely and cooperatively with each other in company-wide risk management activities.
+Our group has established its Risk Management Committee to effectively manage risks that may hinder the achievement of its business objectives, discuss assessments and measures with a focus on management risks and submit reports on these matters to the Internal Governance Committee.
+The Sustainability Committee leads the handling of climate change-related risks, and the two committees work closely and cooperatively on group-wide risk management.

 Metrics and targets